algorithm-helper/algorithm-helper/content/categories/data-structures/trees/binary-search-tree.md

 ### Visualization

 The following visualizes a (balanced) binary search tree.
-Since we are able to divide the problem space by 2 each time, this results in a tree height of `lgN` where `N` is the number of elements in the tree.
-Clearly, we can then access elements within `O(lgN)` time:
+Since we are able to divide the problem space by 2 each time, this results in a tree height of $logN$ where $N$ is the number of elements in the tree.
+Clearly, we can then access elements within $O(logN)$ time:

 ```
          5